 A judicial assessor could be:

-- the senior judge of the court, jurisdiction or circuit where you sit most often
+- your leadership judge or the senior judge of the court, jurisdiction or circuit where you sit most often

 - the Senior President or Lord President (Scotland) if you are a Chamber/Tribunal President